All Episodes

 I don't know what the situation was.

-Um well back then uh feds didn't have to record interviews, so that that could because I remember 2015, a lot of you know United States attorney's offices like passed like a thing where hey, you need to record all your interviews, but this is 2014.
+So that could, because I remember 2015, a lot of United States attorney's offices passed like a thing where, hey, you need to record all your interviews, but this is 2014.

-Your prior job, would you ever cross paths with him at all for this type of crime?
+Your prior job, would you ever cross-pass with him at all for this type of crime?

 Yeah, wire fraud, yeah.